 All services provided by Lebanon Valley College, other than residential living, are available to full-time commuting students.
-To be considered a commuter, a student must live within a 30-mile radius of campus and commute from their parent(s)/guardian’s home or permanent residence daily.
+To be considered a commuter, a student must live within a 30-mile driving distance of campus and commute from their parent(s)/guardian’s home or permanent residence daily.

 Residential students who wish to change to a commuter must complete a change of housing status form, available from the Office of Residential Life.
 The form requires a parent or legal guardian’s signature and must be received in the Office of Residential Life by July 1 for the fall semester and by December 1 for the spring semester.

 The Lebanon Valley College campus has numerous open spaces and lounges for studying and hanging out between classes and activities.
 However, The Commuter Center, located in the Lebegern Learning Commons on the lower level of the Allan W. Mund College Center, serves as the College’s central commuter hub.
 The Commuter Center is used for dining, studying, and relaxing, and includes a microwave, water cooler, and refrigerator for students who wish to bring their own lunch.

 Additional spaces specifically desirable to commuting students are the newly renovated Vernon & Doris Bishop Library, the LVC Technology Center, Living Room of the Mund College Center, Jeanne and Edward H. Arnold Health Professions Pavilion, and the LVC Sports Center.

 The Green Parking Lots behind Mary Green, Keister, and Funkhouser residence halls adjacent to the railroad tracks have been designated as commuter parking areas.
 We ask all commuting students to park their vehicles in the Green Parking Lot.
 The lot behind the Mund College Center is also available for commuting students.
 Overflow parking is always available in the North Parking lots.